olebris/comptia_sec-/2 3 Hardware vulnerabilities 16bc96a99ecb80a3937ecb3bf97637ca.md

 Created time: 29 décembre 2024 19:25
 Last edited by: OLB_
-Last edited time: 14 mars 2025 13:08
+Last edited time: 4 avril 2025 15:34

 - Firmware
-    - IoT firmaware are not always fixed / upgraded
+    - IoT firmware are not always fixed / upgraded
     - EOL : End of Live but there is still security patches
         - manufacturer stop selling the product
         - may continue supporting the product